ajroach42/ajroach42.github.io/_posts/2019-06-24-floppycasts-1-44mb-podcasts.md

 I...
 I guess I have a viable method for putting podcasts on floppy disks?
 I'm going to stick with mp3 for now, because of the wide variety of playback options, but if I end up actually attempting to distribute floppycasts, I'll probably make OPUS an option in the ordering system.

-I don't currently have any playback examples posted anywhere, or any files available to download (as I wasn't working on my own files) but I'll post some short samples in the near future.
+I have posted [examples of each file type](http://ajroach42.com/floppycast-examples/) in another post.